Colloidal Suspensions can have Non-Zero Angles of Repose below the Minimal Value for Athermal Frictionless Particles

-To circumvent experimentally inaccessible long relaxation times and measure the angle of repose at high Péclet numbers, we trigger the flow at progressively smaller initial angles ($\theta_{\mathrm{start}} < \SI{5}{\degree}$), until reaching a value of $\theta_\mathrm{start}$ for which the pile ceases to flow within the experimental time-frame.
-By doing so, we assume that the angle of repose $\theta_r$ is independent of the initial inclination angle $\theta_\mathrm{start}$.
-This hypothesis is reasonable given that the intrinsically slow nature of thermally driven flows prevents any shear from previous stages from affecting the dynamics at a given time.
-It can be experimentally tested for $\mathrm{Pe}_g\approx 15$, where the complete relaxation dynamics can be captured across the full range of $\theta_{\mathrm{start}}$.
-Figure~\ref{fig:FigIII} shows that, as $\theta_{\mathrm{start}}$ decreases, the pile reaches earlier a given relaxation angle, yet the final state remains the same: a completely flat pile.
-Notably, the relaxation curves all collapse onto a single master trajectory after a simple time shift (see inset of figure~\ref{fig:FigIII}), demonstrating that the local creep rate is governed only by the instantaneous pile angle rather than by the prior flow history.
-Moreover, any potential aging effects along the trajectory appear negligible on the overall timescale of the creep~\cite{Fernandez2025}.
+To circumvent experimentally inaccessible long relaxation times and measure the angle of repose at high Péclet numbers, we trigger the flow at progressively smaller initial angles ($\theta_{\mathrm{start}} < \SI{5}{\degree}$), until reaching a value of $\theta_\mathrm{start}$ for which the pile ceases to flow within the experimental time frame.
+By doing so, we assume that the final angle of repose $\theta_r$ is independent of the initial inclination angle $\theta_\mathrm{start}$.
+This hypothesis seems reasonable since the creep flow is slowly driven by thermal agitation, and the pile microstructure is not expected to retain a memory of the deformation history.
+Although this cannot be confirmed experimentally for high $\mathrm{Pe}_g$ due to extremely long creep duration~\footnote{Note that an extrapolation of the creep dynamics for $\mathrm{Pe}_g \approx 264$, assuming no early arrest at a finite angle, indicates that it would require several tens of years for the pile to reach \SI{0}{\degree}, which we cannot measure experimentally.}, we have verified it for $\mathrm{Pe}_g\approx 15$, where the complete relaxation dynamics can be measured.
+Figure~\ref{fig:FigIII} shows that for different values of $\theta_{\mathrm{start}}$ the final arrested state is always the same ($\theta_r=0$).
+Moreover, the relaxation curves $\theta(t)$ all collapse onto a single master trajectory after a simple time shift (see inset of Fig.~\ref{fig:FigIII}), demonstrating that the creep rate at a given time $\dot{\theta}(t)$ is governed only by the value of the pile angle at the same time $\theta(t)$ and does not depend on the flow history.
+Finally, any potential aging effects along the trajectory appear negligible on the overall timescale of the creep~\cite{Fernandez2025}.